rusticlion/PortRoyal/codebase_dump.md

     -- Game settings and flags
     settings = {
-        debug = false  -- Set to false for normal gameplay, true for debugging }
+        debug = false,  -- Set to false for normal gameplay, true for debugging portMode = false,  -- When true, display port/location interface instead of map currentPortScreen = "main",  -- Which port screen to display: main, tavern, shipyard, crew, inventory

+        -- Ship state flags
+        moored = false  -- When true, ship is docked at a location rather than at sea }
 }